trinodb/trino/presto-docs/src/main/sphinx/security/cli.rst

 CLI Kerberos Authentication
 ===========================

-The Presto :doc:`/installation/cli` can connect to a :doc:`Presto coordinator
+The Trino :doc:`/installation/cli` can connect to a :doc:`Trino coordinator
 </security/server>`, that has Kerberos authentication enabled.

 Environment Configuration